saucelabs/sauce-docs/docs/mobile-apps/features/fast-booted-simulators.md

 :::note
-If you want to use the “previous_major” version, then use these values:
+If you want to use the `previous_major` version, then use these values:
 - Select “iPhone 13 Simulator” for the Device
 - Select “iOS 15.4” for the OS Version
 :::